julienrwe/dam-documentation/src/general.md

 * Reduce the risk of fraud and increase customer satisfaction
 * Make it easier for customers to make payments quickly and securely

-**We are confidently developing a digital payment platform based on blockchain to empower you to create your own payment system.**
+**We are thrilled to assist you in creating a cutting-edge digital payment platform based on blockchain technology.
+Our platform is designed to give you the confidence and ease to create your own payment system.**

 [Introduction to Blockchain](https://julienrwe.github.io/dam-documentation/introduction-blockchain.html)